Christmas Tree Farms in New Jersey Where You Can Cut Your Own

 Christmas Tree Farms in South Jersey

 This 16-acre farm has thousands of trees to choose from.
-There are mostly Douglas fir trees, as well as blue spruce, Fraser fir, and concolor fir.
-Staffers will cut your tree, or you can help if you prefer.
+There are mostly Douglas fir trees, as well as blue spruce, Fraser fir, and color fir.
+Staff will cut your tree, or you can help if you prefer.
 During your visit, say hello to the farm dog, Keefe, who loves kids and biscuits (he does not like other dogs, however, so please leave yours at home).
+Open weekends from 10am-4pm from the weekend after Thanksgiving until Christmas.
+Currently, the farm is cash-only

 - Go early in the season for the best selection.
 Some farms have a limited amount of trees, and they close when they are all cut.